Charlotte Salomon: From Brush to Screen

 The film screening will be followed by a panel discussion featuring producer Julia Rosenberg, director Tahir Rana, and screenwriter David Bezmozgis, moderated by Dara Solomon, Executive Director of the Holocaust Education Centre.

 Program is free.
 Registration required to attend this event in person.
-A livestream of the program will be available via Facebook for those who are unable to attend in person at facebook.com/holyblossomtemple.
+The panel discussion will be recorded and available on HBTV after November 4 for those who can’t attend in person.

 Co-presented by The Centre for Arts & Culture, Holy Blossom Temple.